-While the basic contents of these quotes may be familiar, my own feeling is that the value is in the perspectives.
+While the basic ideas behind these quotes may be familiar, my own feeling is that the value is in the perspectives.
 Every person has a different way of looking at things.
 The way they say something may capture the same message in a way that we never could – or it may bring experience and gravitas that we don’t have.

 In a way, that’s similar to the value of user testing and user research, too: there’s something to gain by getting outside of our heads and seeing from other people’s perspective.
 I hope that these 8 quotes inspire you to see in a new light.